rwarnking/gmtk-gamejam/docs/CONTRIBUTING.md

-# Contributing to PDF games
+# Contributing to our GMTK gamejam game

 Thanks for thinking about contribution!

-Here you can find a set of guidelines for contributing to this github-project.
+Here you can find a set of guidelines for contributing to this GitHub-project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.